shyamexe/scrollable_tab_view/README.md

 ```

-The ScrollableTabBar widget allows you to create a tab bar with scrollable tabs with a controller.
+The ScrollableTabBar and ScrollableTabViewWithController widgets allow you to create a tab bar with scrollable tabs using a TabController.

 ```dart
 Column(